 Adjustable

-As the name suggests, adjustable guards are a more flexible method for machine guarding.
-They can be adjusted for the different types of use or stock size but because of their flexible nature, they are not considered the highest form of protection.
+As the name suggests, adjustable guards provide a flexible method for machine guarding.
+They can adapt to different types of use or stock sizes.
+However, because of their flexibility, they do not offer the highest level of protection.

 Self-adjusting